 Nationally, 58% of flats, units and apartments are owned by investors.
 That is quite an amazing statistic, especially when you compare that with detached houses where only 21% are investor owned.
 Across the capital cities the proportions are even higher.
 Darwin tops the list with 70.6% of all units being rented followed by Brisbane where […]

-RP Data is Australia's #1 Property Information Provider.
-Our blog is maintained by RP Data’s research director, Tim Lawless and Cameron Kusher who is RP Data’s senior research analyst.
+CoreLogic RP Data is Australia's #1 Property Information Provider.
+Our blog is maintained by CoreLogic RP Data’s research director, Tim Lawless and Cameron Kusher who is CoreLogic RP Data’s senior research analyst.
 We hope you find the information we post here useful and we welcome your comments and feedback.

 - Negative gearing and its impact on the housing market December 13, 2012